Bow hunting crocodiles in South Africa

 Best time of year for bow hunting crocodiles

-We suggest the best time of year for bow hunting crocodiles in South Africa would be between September and April.
+We suggest the best time of year for bow hunting crocodiles are between September and April.
 Reason is that crocodiles are more active during the warmer / hotter months.

 Crocodiles can be hunted year round.